 34. Timber cutting and clearing without permission

-No person, whether in possession of a timber cutter’s license or not, shall cut or hew timber or destroy any trees, shrubs or vegetation of any kind or carry out any clearing of any kind, on any catchment area unless authorised so to do by the Commission.
+No person, whether in possession of a timber cutter’s licence or not, shall cut or hew timber or destroy any trees, shrubs or vegetation of any kind or carry out any clearing of any kind, on any catchment area unless authorised so to do by the Commission.

 [By-law 34 amended in Gazette 29 Dec 1995 p.
 6309.]